Erbschein beantragen

 Fachlich freigegeben durch

-For example, the inheritance certificate gives you access to the deceased person's bank accounts or you can request entries in the land register.
+With the certificate of inheritance, you can, for example, gain access to the deceased person's bank accounts or apply for entries in the land register.

-As a rule, a certificate of inheritance is not necessary for a clear will recorded before a notary.
+As a rule, a certificate of inheritance is not necessary if the will is clearly drawn up before a notary.

 - Official photo ID, such as identity card or passport